Showcase: Scholarships and Awards

 The Colleen Porter Artist Development Award

-The experience is a year-long residency between IPAY Showcase 2018 and Showcase 2019.
+The experience is a year-long residency between two years of IPAY Showcase.
 The selected artist will work with veteran international arts professional, Tony Reekie (Scotland) who will assist in facilitating the Showcase experience with the Porter resident and intersecting with the artists and presenters each day, to discuss how the experience may be relevant to their own practice, to share ideas, to facilitate development and to help establish connections.
 Part of the intent with the framework is that there will be discussion and support that exists beyond Showcase that may develop into a longer-term support network for artists.

 Through this distinguished honor, Colleen's innovative, generous, and nurturing spirit will live on in the artists of the future.